 Even if you let ICE agents into your home, they are not supposed to search your home or belongings without your permission unless they have a judge-signed warrant giving them authority to do so.
-They may claim it is necessary for their safety.
+They may claim it is necessary for their safety, even if this is not true.
 Often, they look in rooms for other people and go into drawers or closets to pick up documents or clothing.